 |That's Mark Herron there in the mint green Nehru smock, Judy Garland's 4th husband (her 2nd gay husband).
 He has a small role as Belmondo (one name only, please), owner of an elite San Francisco spa.|

-Any dog can be scary in real life, but for me to be made afraid of one onscreen, it has to be one of those ugly, aggressive breeds like a Rottweiler or a Pit Bull or at least a rabies-infected killing machine like Cujo (who was, on the whole still pretty cute,).
+Canines (the four-legged kind) can be scary in real life, but for a dog to scare me onscreen, it has to be either one of those dogs with a face like a fist (a Rottweiler or a Pit Bull) or one of those wolf-snout dogs like in Samuel Fuller's White Dog.
 Cats, on the other hand, merely have to be themselves.
-Cute or creepy, cats introduce an element of uncertainty just by showing up and they always appear to be operating under their own mysterious, sinister agendas.
-(This calls to mind a Night Gallery episode I once saw that made use of a quote from Samuel Butler’s novel, Erewhon: “Even a potato in a dark cellar has a certain low cunning about him which serves him in excellent stead.”
-If ever two words perfectly summed up my impression of cats, it’s the words “low cunning.”)
+Cute or creepy, cats introduce an element of uncertainty just by showing up, and they always appear to be operating under their own mysterious, sinister agendas.
+This calls to mind a Night Gallery episode I once saw that made use of a quote from Samuel Butler’s novel, Erewhon: “Even a potato in a dark cellar has a certain low cunning about him which serves him in excellent stead.”
+If ever two words perfectly summed up my impression of cats, it’s the words “low cunning.”

 The trainer for the armies of cats used in Eye of the Cat was the late Ray Berwick, who also served as bird trainer on Alfred Hitchcock's The Birds.
 He shared his feline training techniques in a well-received book published in 1986.